Coder-RD/Java_Challenge/README.md

 The **Java List** challenge focuses on performing multiple operations on a list of integers.

-Two main operations are performed:
+The main operations include:

 - ➕ Insert an element at a specific index.
 - 🗑️ Delete an element from a specific index.

-The solution processes the queries sequentially and prints the final modified list.
+The queries are processed sequentially to produce the final list.

 ### 🎯 Learning Outcome

 Through this challenge, I practiced:

 - Working with Java Lists.
-- Using `ArrayList` for dynamic data storage.
+- Using ArrayList.
 - Inserting elements at specific positions.
 - Deleting elements using indexes.
 - Processing multiple queries.
-- Manipulating collection data dynamically.
+- Dynamically modifying collection data.
-- Improving collection-based problem-solving skills.

 ### 📂 Files Added